-HINTON, W.Va. — Deep in a forested gorge where the Bluestone River winds through steep hills, the lost village of Lilly was once among southern West Virginia’s earliest frontier communities.
+HINTON, W.Va. — Deep in a forested gorge where the Bluestone River winds, the lost village of "Lilly" was among southern West Virginia’s first frontier communities.

-Though the village vanished under federal flood-control projects in the 1940s, its story endures through the research of the late historian William Sanders, who spent decades documenting what has become one of the most compelling chapters in Lilly, West Virginia, history.
+Though the village vanished when federal flood-control projects took control of the land in the 1940s, its story endures in part through the research of the late historian William Sanders, a country gentleman lawyer who spent decades documenting the history of Lilly, West Virginia, with the help of other local historians.

-I joined Sanders in the late 1990s to walk the remains of the old village.
-What looked like untouched wilderness became, through his eyes, a layered archaeological record.
-“People lived here, farmed here, worshiped here,” he said as we surveyed a bench above the river.
+I joined Sanders in the late 1990s to walk the remains of the old village, which then included only crumbling foundations.
+What looked like an untouched wilderness became, through his eyes, a layered archaeological record.
+“People lived here, farmed here, worshiped here,” he said while we surveyed a bench above the river.
 “Lilly isn’t gone.
 You just have to know where to look for it.”

 Frontier Families Carve a Settlement

-The community began around 1800, when Robert and Mary Frances “Fanny” Moody Lilly moved into the Bluestone Valley along with Josiah Meador II, a Revolutionary War veteran.
-They settled near the junction of the Bluestone and Little Bluestone rivers, then part of western Virginia.
-The land was rugged but fertile, offering river bottoms for crops and steep ridges for timber.
+The history of Lilly begins around 1800, when Robert and Mary Frances “Fanny” Moody Lilly settled in the Bluestone Valley, along with Josiah Meador II, a Revolutionary War veteran.
+They built their homes near the junction of the Bluestone and Little Bluestone rivers, a fertile area of bottomland through which ran an old Indian trail.
+The land around was rugged and mountainous, but full of old timber and wildlife.

-Robert Lilly came from the Back Creek region of Botetourt County, Va., where he had operated a mill.
-Some family traditions trace the Lilly line to French Huguenot ancestry.
-Meador, who fought at Yorktown and served in Bedford County militia units, moved west after the war with his wife, Judith Lilly, the daughter of Robert and Fanny.
+Robert Lilly had come from the Back Creek region of Botetourt County, Va., near present-day Roanoke, where he operated a mill.
+Some traditions trace the Lilly line to French Huguenot ancestry.
+Meador, who fought at Yorktown and served in the Bedford militia, moved west after the war with his wife, Judith Lilly, the daughter of Robert and Fanny Lilly.

 Their arrival marked the beginning of an extended settlement that grew around intermarried families.
 Three children of the elder Josiah Meador married three children of Robert and Fanny Lilly, producing a dense circle of kin that later expanded into Mercer, Summers, Raleigh, and Fayette counties.
 Sanders described the valley as “a web of families so tightly connected that nearly everyone was a cousin.”